 Your theory test

-Another cost will be the theory test that is priced at £31 currently, however that will drop to £25 after 1 October.
+Another cost will be the motorcycle theory test, currently priced at £23.
 After you pass your theory test it’s on to one of your practical tests.

 Your practical test

 There are a number of motorbike licences available and, as such, a number of different motorbike tests, too.

 They are all two-part practical tests and there are different eligibility criteria for each one dependent on age, experience and how recently you have passed your CBT and theory test.
 They range from a Moped licence, all the way up to an Unrestricted A licence.

 You can either pay for each part separately or for both, however the first part will always be an off road test, followed by the road test.
 The price for the off-road test is £15.50 while the road test costs £75 on week days and £88.50 on weekends or bank holidays.

 If you pass your practical test then your instructor will take your provisional licence and send it off for you and you should receive your full licence within a few weeks – you can ride your motorbike while you wait for the full licence to arrive.